MoFEM/mofem-cephas/mofem_v0.2/doc/markdown/InstallationOnUbuntu.markdown

 ~~~~~~

 Note: PETSc is compiled with debugging switch off for efficiency.
 If you
-develop code is recommened that you compile petsce with debugging flag on.
+develop code is recommended that you compile PETSc with debugging flag on in
+addition.
+You can have two versions of MoFEM compiled, for debugging and
+development and other version for larger calculations.

 Note: Version pets3.5.3 is checkout.
 MoFEM should work with development
-version of petsc if mofem is configured with `` -DCMAKE_C_FLAGS="-Wall
+version of PETSc if mofem is configured with `` -DCMAKE_C_FLAGS="-Wall
 -DPETSC_DEV" -DCMAKE_CXX_FLAGS="-Wall -DPETSC_DEV"``.

 ###3.
 Install TetGem and other libraries